pkeane93/comparadevis/README.md

 - Rate limited to 3 comparisons per day per IP (`ComparisonsController::MAX_COMPARISONS_PER_DAY`).
-- The UI supports English, French, and Dutch via I18n; the uploaded quotes themselves are expected to be French PDFs.
+- The UI supports English, French, and Dutch via I18n; the uploaded quotes can be PDFs in any language.

 ## Deployment